Pre-Requisites of Content Planning

 Knowing your company well doesn’t mean that you have to know everyone in the company or have been with the company for a long time.
 Those are nice pluses.
 Rather, it’s about understanding your company values, brand DNA or brand personas, products and services.

 A company has annual business objectives and goals.
 If you work for a mid-size or a small company, it’s easy to figure that out.
 If your company is a big enterprise with several business groups and hundreds of products, you still need to know the overall company’s business objectives and goals, but focus on business objectives and sales goals of the business group you support.

 Ultimately, your content plan needs to support the company’s strategic direction and contribute to the company’s success.

-- Brand and style guide: Brand and style guides don’t just provide logo, color palette, textures and typeface requirements.
+Brand and style guides don’t just provide logo, color palette, textures, and typeface requirements.

-In some cases, it includes clues which depicts the essence of a brand by incorporating brand vision, brand personality, uniqueness of brand and its products.
+In some cases, it includes clues which depict the essence of a brand by incorporating brand vision, brand personality, the uniqueness of brand and its products.

 All these cues will shape your copy and design of your content.